keithaumiller/thetruthperspective/news_extractor/README.md

 ## 🎯 Overview

-The News Extractor module is a powerful Drupal module that automatically extracts and processes news articles from various sources using AI-powered content analysis.
+The News Extractor module is a powerful Drupal module that automatically extracts and processes news articles from various sources using AI-powered content analysis. cool

 ## ✨ Features